nirlepshah/myFilm_Client/README.md

 # Project Description

-myFilm is a client-side application built using ReactJS for its existing server-side code. myFilm app is a responsive app that displays a list of movies for registered users and details about a particular.
-Users can access information on movies, directors, and genres.
+myFilm is a client-side application built using ReactJS for its existing server-side code. myFilm app is a responsive app that displays a list of movies for registered users, details about a particular movie, and user data.
+Users can access information on movies, directors, genres, and user can add or remove a movie from their favorite list.

 # App Features